tomchatting/tomchatting.github.io/_posts/2017-01-01-my-annual-year.markdown

 ![london trip photo](http://s23.postimg.org/b8n1j2msb/IMG_0194.jpg){: width="200px" style="float:left; padding-right: 10px;"}

 2016 was the first year I actually enjoyed public social networks.
 From Twitter to SnapChat and Instagram and back I actually enjoyed sharing my life on social networks.
-Actually, no, I wasn't hung up on exactly what I was sharing anymore, because I was just sharing snippets of my life.
+Actually, no, I wasn't hung up on exactly what I was sharing anymore because I was just sharing snippets of my life.
 I think that's kinda the point though, so go me for finally getting it?

 I just spent 20 minutes or so reviewing Photos on the MacBook (which, by the way, is fucking seamless) and it reminded me of how much I've actually done this year, and more surprisingly, how much I've actually documented.
 Fuck, I've even taken *selfies*.